We’re here to support you

 Procuration fees will be paid as normal.

-For your clients who are coming to the end of their payment holiday, we will contact them to advise them of their new monthly payment and the options that may be available to them.
+For your clients who are coming to the end of their payment deferral, we will contact them prior to the end of the deferral to confirm their new monthly payment and the options that may be available.

-For full details of the support we're providing, click here.
+For the details of the support we’re providing to customers who may be in financial difficulty, click here.

 Mortgage Offer Extensions